LumenFour/HotelApplication/README.md

 Retrieves the number of hotels grouped by each value of the specified parameter.
 Parameter: brand, city, county, amenities.

-## Launching the Application

-The application is launched from the console using the command:

 ### Technologies Used
 * Maven